This page may contain affiliate links, see our disclaimer here.

 Dafnes ~ Δαφνές is 18 km from Heraklion town south by the national road, central to the Heraklion region.
 A proud Cretan village, surrounded by other villages Veneráto, Avgenikí, Kerásia and Síva.
 The dimos local government is Palianí Παλιανή, named after the nunnery on the outskirts of Venerato.

-The village sits along a ridgeline looking over the foothills of Mt Psiloritis, surrounded by gently sloping valleys.
+The village sits along a ridge line looking over the foothills of Mt Psiloritis, surrounded by gently sloping valleys.
 It is an agricultural centre busy producing sultanas, grapes, wine, spirits, vegetables and olive oil.

 The name comes from daphni which means laurel.
 This is a tree that was growing in the chapel of the village.

-The village sits just up from the national road with access to both Iraklio and the thriving agricultural valley of Messara.
+The village sits just up from the national road with access to both Heraklion and the thriving agricultural valley of Messara.
 The village has been on the trade routes of the island for many years.
 Since the 13th century it has been known for its dafniano wine.

 Today the famous red wine VQPRD 'Dafnes' is produced by the Agricultural Cooperative of Iraklion, from liatiko variety.